Perky, Personable and Popular Dogs for All Ages

 The poodle standard (the hypothetical ideal set of guidelines used to ensure the animals produced by a breeding facility conforms to the specifics of the breed) is the same for all three sizes, except when height is concerned.
 Poodles are well proportioned and squarely built with a moderately rounded skull and a long, straight muzzle, with dark, oval-shaped eyes and ears hanging closely to the face.

-The poodle’s coat is non-shedding, making this a hypoallergenic breed.
-However, poodles require regular clipping and grooming to keep their dense and harsh coats mat-free.
+The poodle’s coat is non-shedding, making this what some refer to as a hypoallergenic breed, although "hypoallergenic" dog breeds really don't exist.
+The breed's non-shedding coat means less dander is released into the air, offering allergy sufferers a chance to live with a pet companion with fewer allergy symptoms.
+Poodles do require regular clipping and grooming to keep their dense and harsh coats mat-free.
 They come in a variety of colors, including black, white, gray and apricot.

 Poodles, by nature, are energetic and active dogs, requiring daily exercise.